 Greetings present & future Data-Scientists!
-If you want to learn Deep Belief Network in a comprehensive yet simple way, you’re at right place.
-You’re going to do just fine with the knowledge of deep belief network in this article.
+If you want to learn Deep Belief Network in a comprehensive yet simple way, you’re in right place.
+You’re going to do just fine with the knowledge of the deep belief network in this article.

 This is an era of artificial intelligence.
 We encounter AI (Artificial Intelligence) in our everyday life.
-If we talk about machine learning, AI plays a precarious role in taming complexity for growing IT networks.
+If we talk about machine learning, AI plays a precarious role in taming the complexity of growing IT networks.

 What are Deep Belief Networks?

 Now, let’s find out what Deep Belief Networks really are.
 Deep Belief Networks (DBNs) were invented as a solution for the problems encountered when using traditional neural networks training in deep layered networks, such as slow learning, becoming stuck in local minima due to poor parameter selection, and requiring a lot of training datasets.

 DBNs were initially introduced in (Larochelle, Erhan, Courville, Bergstra, & Bengio, 2007) as probabilistic generative models to provide an alternative to the discriminative nature of traditional neural nets.